-Jeanan serves as Board Chair of the Give Back Foundation and serves on the UW Athletic Board.
+Jeanan serves as Board Chair of the Give Back Foundation.
 She serves on the Selection Committee of the Technology Education Foundation.
-She is also a member of the Board of Trustees of Edgewood College.
-She has served on the Wellpoint National Medicaid Advisory Committee and the Board of Directors of the Wisconsin Collaborative for Health Care Quality as well as Board Chair of the Friends of Wisconsin Public Television.
+She is also a member of the Board of Trustees of Edgewood College chairing the Nominating and Governance Committee.
+She has served on the University of Wisconsin Athletic Board, the Wellpoint National Medicaid Advisory Committee, the Board of Advisors for Total Administrative Services Corporation, the Board of Directors of the Wisconsin Collaborative for Health Care Quality as well as Board Chair of the Friends of Wisconsin Public Television.

 Jeanan was Chief Planning and Innovation Officer for Group Health Cooperative of South Central Wisconsin (GHC-SCW) during the introduction of the Affordable Care Act to this local market.
 Yasiri’s portfolio of responsibility at GHC-SCW included Marketing and Communications, Strategic Business Planning and Program Assessments, Product Development, Wellness Programs, Project Management and Organizational Philanthropy and Community Outreach to vulnerable patient populations.
 She conducted significant work in Affordable Care Act planning and execution across divisions including spearheading the award-winning marketing/education campaign called the GHC Better Together Project.
 This initiative educated and engaged the larger community on the Affordable Care Act.
 Yasiri’s work at GHC-SCW also included co-leading a bi-monthly physician engagement task force.